VinayagamRamkumar/EC2_web_application/README.md

 ## EC2_web_application

-#  Website on AWS EC2
+#  Web application on AWS EC2

 This project demonstrates how I, as a **Cloud Engineer**, launched an **EC2 instance**, installed **Nginx**, deployed a static website, and accessed it using the public IP address.